percona/portal-doc/docs/checks.md

 When your PMM instance is not connected to Percona Platform, PMM can only provide these built-in Anonymous Advisor checks.

 ### How to get more advisors
-As soon as you connect your PMM instance to Percona Platform, PMM has access to extra checks, available for Registered PMM instances only.
+As soon as you connect your PMM instance to Percona Platform, PMM has access to extra advisors, available for Registered PMM instances only.

 If you are a Percona customer with a Percona Customer Portal account, you get additional access to Paid checks, which offer even more advanced database health information.